-ENGL 210, 211, 212 - SURVEY OF BRITISH AND AMERICAN LITERATURE (4, 4, 4)
+ENGL 211 - SURVEY OF BRITISH AND AMERICAN LITERATURE (4)

 A survey of British and American literature and literary history from Anglo-Saxon times to the present.
-The first quarter covers medieval, Renaissance, and colonial American literature; the second quarter examines literature from the Restoration in England to the Civil War in America; and the third quarter studies literature from the Victorian era to the present.
-Open to English majors, minors, and humanities majors, or by permission of the instructor.
+The second quarter examines literature from the Restoration in England to the Civil War in America.